jamf/Setup-Manager/ConfigurationProfile.md

 You can configure Setup Manager to only show the user entry section when specified users have authenticated in enrollment customization.
 This enables workflows, where certain users (techs and admins) get the option to re-assign the device to another user, but other users don't see the option.

-For this, you need to setup the top-level `userID` to receive the `$EMAIL` variable.
+For this, you need to setup the top-level `enrollmnetUserID` to receive the `$EMAIL` variable.
 This will communicate to SetupManager the user who logged in with customized enrollment.
 Then you add key `showForUserIDs` with an array of user emails to the `userEntry` dict.
-When both `userID` and `userEntry.showForUserIDs` are set, the user entry UI will only show for the listed users.
+When both `enrollmentUserID` and `userEntry.showForUserIDs` are set, the user entry UI will only show for the listed users.

 #### `showForUserIDs`